The Virgin Mary's House

 Pope Leo XIII formally recognized Mary’s House in Ephesus as an official place of pilgrimage in 1896.
 His successor, Pope Pius X, granted a plenary indulgence for the remission of sins to pilgrims who make the journey to Mary’s House.

-First papal visit to the house was made by Pope Paul VI in 1967 and he did bring a bronze lamp as a present for the “Blessed Virgin’’ with him.
+The first papal visit to the house was made by Pope Paul VI in 1967 and he did bring a bronze lamp as a present for the “Blessed Virgin’’ with him.
 Pope John Paul II visited the shrine in 1979 where he celebrated an outdoor mass for thousands of pilgrims.
-Papal visits increased the popularity of the Virgin Mary’s House in the Catholic World but it is not only the pious Christians but also curious travellers are interested in the history and mystery of the Mother Mary’s House.
+Papal visits increased the popularity of the Virgin Mary’s House in the Catholic World but it is not only the pious Christians but also curious travelers are interested in the history and mystery of the Mother Mary’s House.
 What is the story behind the house?
 What is the evidence suggesting that Mother Mary lived and died in Ephesus?
-One cannot understand the reason why Turkey -or Asia Minor as it was called in the ancient times- has Mother Mary’s House in Ephesus without having information about Ephesus City and its long and tumultous historical background.
+One cannot understand the reason why Turkey -or Asia Minor as it was called in the ancient times- has Mother Mary’s House in Ephesus without having information about Ephesus City and its long and tumultuous historical background.

 Ephesus, the city of the divine female